 Traffic on the local roads is already overwhelming at peak times, with queues on Floral Way every morning, the A4 is very congested to the point that traffic will divert down country lanes which are unfit for the volume.

 Since Covid, significantly fewer trains to/from Thatcham have been running.
-Given the lack of coordination around the transport policy, the plan will drive many more people onto the road.
+Given the lack of coordination around the transport policy, the plan will drive many more people onto the roads that are already struggling to cope.

 Schools Provision Overview